 Any band that can handle an instrument as beastly as the Chapman Stick is worth listening to at least once.
 Glueleg, from Toronto Ontario, were once such band.
 They boasted not only the Stick but also a horn section with sax and trumpet.
-If that wasn’t enough to garner them some local praise, a few people turned their heads when they hooked up with former Cult bassist Jamie Stewart to produce their first CD, Heroic Doses.
+If that wasn’t enough to garner them some local praise, a few people turned their heads when they hooked up with James Stewart (cousin of The Cult’s Jamie Stewart) to produce their first CD, Heroic Doses.
 Prior Glueleg releases were cassettes…CD was the big time.

 The title track was the first single/video, and entered rotation on MuchMusic and several rave reviews.
 Guitar player Ruben Huizenga sings this immediately infectious track.
 The hypnotic vocals, the punchy horns, the Stick, that low-as-fuck rib-busting riff…this track is perfect in every way.
 “Heroic Doses” nails it completely and there is no wonder that it garnered some serious attention.
 The end result of this was a record deal with EMI, but nobody can accuse Glueleg of being commercial on “Heroic Doses” even so.